 Transferring records identified as State archives and no longer in use for official purposes to State Archives and Records' control should be a routine and systematic part of a public office's records management program.
 If the records are more than 25 years old and are still in use for official purposes, then a 'still in use determination' should be made.
-Agencies can ensure the permanent preservation of their digital Annual reports by uploading them to the OpenGov NSW website.

 Transfer of ownership must be approved

 Regardless of whether a record has been approved for destruction or is required as a State archive, a public office must not transfer ownership of a State record to any person or organisation without the explicit authorisation of State Archives and Records NSW.

 It is very important that triggers are appropriately interpreted and understood by those implementing the authority.
 Sometimes they rely on information from elsewhere in the organisation, e.g. date of birth of an employee.
 Where possible, the organisation should build the recording of the dates or required information into standard records procedures so staff will know, for example, when a file should be marked as inactive or closed.
 Without this information being recorded, sentencing cannot take place in a streamlined or efficient manner.

 After action completed: